Three times a week, we do our podcast, Verdict with Ted Cruz.

 We don't just call it a leak in the United States.

-And you shouldn't be able to do it, and you should be held accountable.
+It's a crime, and you shouldn't be able to do it, and you should be held accountable.

-And I believe that the FBI under Jeff Sessions' leadership will get to the bottom of this.
+And I believe that the FBI, under Jeff Sessions' leadership, will get to the bottom of this.

 By the way, it won't be overnight.

-Welcome to the Sean Henry Show.
+Jerry from Texas, welcome to the Sean Hannity Show.

 Hi, Jay.